Search waiting | Matsusada Precision

 Cathode grounding connection

 In the cathode-ground connection, one of the filaments of the X-ray tube is connected to ground potential, and a positive output high-voltage power supply is connected to the anode side.
-The X-ray tube current is controlled by the power of the filament.
+The X-ray tube current is controlled by the filament current, which determines its temperature and the number of electrons emitted.
 This connection method is applicable to sealed microfocus X-ray and end-window type XRF X-ray tubes.
 For high-power XRF X-ray tubes, water cooling with pure water is used to cool the anode.

 Bipolar connection